getbuzzs/website-2/README.md

 # bitwarden.com Website

-The bitwarden Website project is written using Jekyll, which is hosted/deployed to a GitHub pages branch.
+This bitwarden Website project is written using Jekyll, which is hosted/deployed to a GitHub page branch.

 # Contribute